iris-hep/iris-hep.github.io/pages/docs/fellows_onboarding.md

 #### IRIS-HEP Fellows Slack Channel

-We also invite you to join the IRIS-HEP Fellows Slack Channel to interact with other Fellows and Mentors
+Please also join the IRIS-HEP Fellows Slack Channel to interact with other Fellows and Mentors.

+We will also use this channel to communicate news items and announce Fellows-relevant events this summer.

 [IRIS-HEP Fellows Slack Channel](https://join.slack.com/t/iris-hep/shared_invite/zt-19ml94dae-M2CTO91Nr7noKI0MG5tiaw)